dewan-ahmed/argocd-applicationset-demo/README.md

 ### Purpose

 This repository contains slides, Kubernetes manifest files and instructions for my talk *Deploy N Applications to N Clusters using Argo CD ApplicationSet*.
+This is not a stand-alone workshop repository.
+You will need to refer to the talk slides/video to make sense of the exercises provided below.
+The resource section contains suggested readings/resources on GitOps, Argo CD and ApplicationSet.

 ### Pre-requisites

+- An understanding of Kubernetes, GitOps and Argo CD
 - Access to at least two managed Kubernetes clusters (recent versions preferred).
 For ease of reference, we'll call the cluster where Argo CD is installed `cluster-manager` and the other cluster(s) as `managed-cluster`.
 - [kubectl](https://kubernetes.io/docs/tasks/tools/) & [argocd](https://argoproj.github.io/argo-cd/cli_installation/) CLI tools installed  (recent versions required)
 - [kubectx](https://github.com/ahmetb/kubectx) for easy Kubernetes cluster context switching (optional)